peter279k/emask-tax-docker/README.md

 ```
   - This is not usual error, and it doesn't have current solution to be resolved.
   - At this moment, the current solution is to run `./start.sh` again.
+  - **If this error happens frequently, I recommend using `./start.sh google-chrome-stable` to execute Google Chrome web browser.**
   - Another known error is as follows:
 ```
 ......